pawansarule/BCA-Sci-Practical_Slips-FOC-MS_Word/README.md

 Q14.
 On Word write a leave application to your College Principal asking for 3 days holiday, as you have to attend ‘Ganapati festival’ at Hometown.
 Create a table for 3 days function, you will be attending.
 You will be marked on font, font size, letter format, tabbing, line spacing & table.

 Q15.
-Draw a flowchart to calculate area and perimeter of Rectangle by using auto shape in Word.
+Draw a Flowchart to calculate area and perimeter of Rectangle by using auto shape in Word.

 Q16.
 Draw a flowchart to calculate area of circle by accepting radius from user by using auto shape in Word.